chilijung/react-native-carousel-view/README.md

 **TIPS** if you want to live reload `example` when modified `react-native-carousel-view`, use `yarn link`!

+## See also

+- https://github.com/Canner/react-native-image-page - a react-native image carousel

 ## NOTE

 this repo is original from https://github.com/nick/react-native-carousel with lots of improvements.